 About PDM’s Flight 93 metaphor

-Now, I’m an historian and analyst, and my paying gigs for nearly 20 years was in using historical models to assess the possible and likely outcomes of certain kinds of political regimes coming to power in the United States.
+Now, I’m an historian and analyst, and my paying gigs for nearly 20 years were in using historical models to assess the possible and likely outcomes of certain kinds of political regimes coming to power in the United States.
 I learned my craft in the then-Soviet Union and Eastern Bloc, 1991-2010.

 It has long been my position, considering the clear intentions of the Left in this country, made manifest in the past 7 1/2 years under Obama, but even back to the Clinton years 1992-2000, that the Left is moving headlong toward some type of authoritarian government which will leave roughly 80% of the citizenry powerless in all the important things in our lives.
 There is at least 500 years of history, including recent history, which proves how these experiments work out.